DataSQRL/datasqrl.github.io/docs/reference/sqrl/export.md

 # Export

-The `EXPORT` statement feeds records from a stream table to an external data system or action trigger in realtime.
+The `EXPORT` statement feeds records from a table to an external data system in realtime.

-Export statements are used to react to data by publishing the rows in a stream table to some external system that further processes the data or triggering an action immediately.
+Export statements are used to publish the results computed by a SQRL script to another system, like a Kafka topic or database table.

-An export statement connects a stream table to a table sink which is identified by the export path.
+An export statement connects a table to a table sink configuration which is identified by the export path.

 ```sql
 EXPORT UserPromotion TO mysink.promotion;
 ```
-This statement exports the stream table `UserPromotion` to the sink table `promotion` inside the `mysink` package via the export path `mysink.promotion`.
+This statement exports the stream table `UserPromotion` to the sink table configuration `promotion` inside the `mysink` package via the export path `mysink.promotion`.

 Import and export paths are resolved identically.
 Refer to the [import documentation](../import) to see how DataSQRL resolves packages.